 The Plow Creek community, numbering about 50 adults and children, often includes a rich international mix of exchange visitors from sister communities in El Salvador and Spain.
 Plow Creek was planted by “colonists” from Reba Place in 1972.
 In recent years Plow Creek has been tested and transformed by some profound struggles.
 But God has proved faithful, giving a renewal of love and an influx of new people.

-Hope Community (Waco, TX): Hope Fellowship is a Christian community church best understood as a family of about 70 neighbors who worship together and share their lives throughout the week across borders of language and culture.
+Hope Fellowship (Waco, TX): Hope Fellowship is a Christian community church best understood as a family of about 70 neighbors who worship together and share their lives throughout the week across borders of language and culture.
 Many people of Hope Fellowship live in the Sanger Heights and Brook Oak neighborhoods of Waco and some live in shared household.
 The common life of Hope Fellowship is visible in the covenant groups that meet weekly, youth group, three clusters of worship groups, various church events, informal meals, walks, prayers and shared childcare, not to mention all the work it takes to cook and clean and nurture our community without paid staff.
 Generosity is a value where financial sharing happens informally, and all work outside jobs.

 We are a community of disciples seeking to follow Jesus, sharing the confession “Jesus is Lord,” affirming an ecumenical unity with the worldwide body of Christ, and identifying our church as part of the Anabaptist/Mennonite movement within the Christian family.
 Jesus leads us to share the following values and actions: church as daily life, one new humanity, shalom, service to neighbors, universal ministry, baptism, and communion.